kuldeep101990/WebHook-PoC/README.md

 3) Listener receive their message and try to decrypt information
 4) If decrypted message correspond to know message show a succesful message and related action in console (do some action)
 5) If decrypted message is corrupted close server.

+## To do
+* Implement an authentication method to get public key
+* Modify Invoke-PSImage to save a json file and not another PS1 file
+* Remove callback use
+* Clean code in listener
+* Auto-refresh semi-public token
+* Deprecate fixed obfuscation code and develop more random code
+* Do more actions to listen webhooks (only accept 'Hello' message)